cfrancisco726/DJ_Majestik/README.md

 - Autoplay video background on landing page
 - Custom audio players of DJ's podcast or mixes
-- Animated cards that flip for details
+- Animated cards that flip for event details
 - contact link to gmail

 ## Landing Page